Pyrotheum1702/Web-Development-Self-Taught-Document/12-data-structure-and-algorithms/README.md

 1. Lesson content:
   - Stack
 2. What i learned:
-  - Stack is a linear collection of items, where items are inserted and remove in a specific order
+  - Stack is a linear collection of items, where items are inserted and remove in a specific order.
   - Retrieval an item from the stack follow the LIFO principle(last in first out), where the item to be retrieve will always be the last item that was added to the stack.
   - In Python, we could use `list` to mimic a stack.
+# Queue
+1. Lesson content:
+  - Queue
+2. What i learned:
+  - Queue is similar to stack, is a linear collection of items, where items are inserted and remove in a specific order.
+  - Retrieval an item from the stack follow the FIFO principle(first in first out), where the item to be retrieve will always be the oldest item that was added to the stack.
+  - In Python, we could use `list` to mimic a queue.